Text normalization for low-resource languages: the case of Ligurian: Introduction

-In this paper we reassess this belief for the case of Ligurian, a low-resource language classified as ``definitely endangered'' by UNESCO\footnote{\url{http://www.unesco.org/languages-atlas/}} which is spoken within the homonymous region of Liguria in Northern Italy and other neighboring territories such as the Principality of Monaco.
-We show that, by combining modern data augmentation techniques and a properly adapted neural model, we are able to achieve average character error rates as low as 2.64 when normalizing texts from a wide range of domains and which display a high degree of spelling variation.
-We achieve this result without needing a large-scale annotated corpus: the only resources used are 4,394 unnormalized sentences which were manually normalized to produce a parallel corpus (requiring a single native speaker less than five hours of work) and a small unannotated corpus of text (6,723 sentences) which was already in normalized form.
+In this paper we reassess this belief, looking specifically at the case of Ligurian.
+We show that, by combining modern data augmentation techniques with a neural model, we are able to achieve average character error rates as low as 2.64 when normalizing texts from a wide range of domains and with a high degree of spelling variation.
+We achieve this without needing a large-scale annotated corpus: the only resources used are 4.4k unnormalized short sentences (38.1k tokens), manually normalized to produce a parallel corpus (requiring a single native speaker less than five hours of work) and a small unannotated corpus of text (6.7k sentences, 347.5 tokens) which was already in normalized form.
 We contribute the following:

-\begin{enumerate} \item A recipe for training a transformer-based text normalization model for an endangered language, showing how backtranslation \cite{bt}, a commonly applied technique in machine translation, can help boost text normalization performance in low-resource scenarios.
-The model and code are released publicly. \item A study of the importance of tokenization for neural-based text normalization, showing the effect of varying the vocabulary size for byte-pair encoding \cite{bpe}. \item The creation of the first parallel dataset for Ligurian text normalization as well as the first monolingual text corpus for Ligurian, which are made available to the community.\footnote{\url{https://github.com/ConseggioLigure/normalized_ligurian_corpus}.} \end{enumerate}
+\begin{enumerate} \item A recipe for training a transformer-based text normalization model for an endangered language, showing how backtranslation \cite{bt}, a commonly applied technique in machine translation, can help boost performance in low-resource scenarios.
+The model and code are released publicly.\footnote{ \url{https://github.com/fleanend/fairseq-text-normalizer}} \item A study of the importance of tokenization for neural-based text normalization, showing the effect of varying the vocabulary size for byte-pair encoding \cite{bpe}. \item The creation and public release of the first dataset for Ligurian text normalization as well as the first monolingual corpus for Ligurian.\footnote{\url{https://github.com/ConseggioLigure/normalized_ligurian_corpus}} \end{enumerate}